SAP/jenkins-library/documentation/docs/scenarios/abapEnvironmentAddons.md

 - `languages`: specify the languages to be delivered according to ISO-639.
 For all deliveries of an Add-on Product Version, the languages should not change.
 If languages should be added, a new Add-on Product Version must be created.

 `addonVersion` influences solely the creation of the target vector.
 Without target vector nothing can be deployed.
 But it is possible to deploy combinations which have been build in the past (especially if the same software component version is part of multiple addon products).

+As a rule of thumb, the `addonVersion` should be increased analogous to the `version` of the leading software component.
+An exception can be the patch level in the `addonVersion` string: In case of an add-on product with a reuse software component, the patch level of the `addonVersion` might be higher than the patch level of the leading software component `version`.

+The leading software component is the software component that is, as opposed to a reuse software component, exclusively used as part of one add-on product.
+In the `repositories` section of the add-on descriptor file the leading software component should be the first, whereas a reuse software component would be the last in order.
+This is to make sure that that the software components are imported in the correct order, making sure to adhere to dependencies.

 The `version` of a software component influcences two aspects: